2003 Major League Baseball postseason: (3) Chicago Cubs vs. (4) Florida Marlins

-Game 6 was notable for the Steve Bartman incident.
+Game 6 was notable for the Steve Bartman incident, which occurred in the top of the eighth with the Cubs five outs away from the pennant.
 On the eighth pitch of his at bat, Luis Castillo hit a high foul ball toward the left field wall.
 Cubs left fielder Moisés Alou (a former Marlin) headed toward the stands to catch the ball for the potential second out.
 As Alou reached for the ball, Cubs fan Steve Bartman, along with others near the area, did the same.
 The ball bounced off Bartman's hands and into the stands.
 Though the Cubs pleaded for a call of fan interference, left field umpire Mike Everitt ruled that the ball had left the field of play and was therefore up for grabs.
 Alou, who was visibly angry at Bartman's catch, initially acknowledged that he would not have made the catch, but he later denied making such a statement and said if he had, it was only to make Bartman feel better.
 Then, the Cubs imploded as the Marlins put up eight unanswered runs in what turned into a blowout win for them as they forced Game 7.

 In Game 7, the Cubs overcame a 3-0 Marlins lead early to take a two-run lead as Moisés Alou hit a two-run homer in the bottom of the third.
 Then, the Marlins surged again as Derrek Lee hit an RBI single in the top of the fifth to put the Marlins in the lead for good, and they would put up three more insurance runs across the sixth and seventh to secure the pennant.

 Due to the Marlins clinching the pennant in Game 7, the Cubs’ loss of their 3–1 series lead entered baseball lore as part of the Curse of the Billy Goat superstition used to explain the Cubs’ pennant drought since 1945 and their championship drought since 1908, with Fox Sports’ Thom Brennaman saying during his coverage near the end of Game 6, "It's safe to say that every Cubs fan has to be wondering right now, is the Curse of the Billy Goat alive and well?".
-The Cubs would return to the NLCS in 2015, but were swept by the New York Mets.
-The Cubs would eventually win the pennant in 2016 over the Los Angeles Dodgers in six games en route to their first championship in 108 years.
+The Cubs returned to the NLCS in 2015, but were swept by the New York Mets.
+They would eventually earn redemption in 2016, defeating the Los Angeles Dodgers in six games for their long awaited pennant en route to a World Series title.